KassoumHabibou/portfolio/content/_index.md

           description: |2-
               Responsibilities include:

-              * Cleaning up and performing a data quality analysis of the SMART survey data of Niger in 2016.
+              * cleaning up and performing a data quality analysis of the SMART survey data of Niger in 2016.
-              * Computing malnutrition rates (chronic, severe and acute) by place of residence and region using data obtained from the SMART-2016 survey of Niger.
+              * computing malnutrition rates (chronic, severe and acute) by place of residence and region using data obtained from the SMART-2016 survey of Niger.
-              * Collaborated closely with the NIPN team in using statistical software and interpreting their analysis results.
+              * collaborated closely with the NIPN team in using statistical software and interpreting their analysis results.
     design:
       columns: '2'
   - block: accomplishments